Illumine69/Systems-Programming-Lab-Sem4/exercise-solutions/gdb/gdb.md

 4.
 5. Use `file <exe-file>`
 6. To re-run from beginning, type `run`
-    Breakpoints remain the same
+    Breakpoints and value history remain the same
     Variables' values have to be entered again
+7. Use the `show` command

+8.      //conditional break
+        break 234
+        condition 234 p==NULL\

+        //to get value of n
+        print n
+9.